Rightpoint/Parser/README.md

 # Parser

-Parser is the fastest JSON-to-Model object parser that uses annotation processing to generate the parsing for you.
+Parser is the fastest Key-Value-to-Model object parser that uses annotation processing to generate the parsing for you.
 It only uses reflection __one time__ and parsing is as fast as writing the code yourself.

 The library enables you to swap and easily move between different JSON libraries or __any__ key-value object.
-Use the standard ```JsonParser``` or create your own ```ParseInterface```!
+Create the standard ```JsonParser``` or create your own ```ParseInterface```.

 ## Getting Started